souravdaspartha/souravdaspartha.github.io/_pages/maps.md

 ## Trip Desire Lines, Gazipur City Corporation

 <p style="text-align: justify;">
 Desire lines from the gravity model developed for the Gazipur Comprehensive Transport Masterplan, produced within a four-step travel demand framework.
-Each line shows the straight-line demand between two zones, indicating where trips want to go rather than the route they take.
+Each line shows the straight-line demand between two zones, indicating where trips want to go.
 Width and colour are scaled to trip volume.
 </p>

 <div style="margin: 18px 0 10px;">